nusrathbasheer91/WebLogAnalyser/README.txt

 src folder contains source code of the tool testsrc folder contains unit testing code of the tool The SQL schema is in schema.sql.
-The SQL questions with answers are in sqlAnswers.sql